Skip to main content

 About the Business Formation Report

-The Registered Agents Inc Business Formation Report offers a monthly snapshot of business creation in every state.
+The Registered Agents Inc Business Formation Report offers a monthly snapshot of business formations in every state.
 The figures are based on aggregated, anonymized data, drawn from state-level filings and cross-referenced against US Census Bureau data.
 Compiled by a team of analysts, this report is a free resource for use by business owners, journalists, policymakers, and industry stakeholders.

 How to Use this Report

-The Business Formation Report tells just one piece of a wider story.
+The Business Formation Report captures business owners at the paperwork stage.
+Every time someone forms a legal entity at the state level, we count it as one business formation.
+Our data is drawn from state-level secretary of state or equivalent agencies’ databases and collected here.
 When considered in tandem with other sources and industry trends, business formation data can help policymakers, journalists, and founders with the following:

 Anticipate Regional Shifts